arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 The syntax of `!oneof` is:
 - Following the tag `!oneof`, create a new YAML section (map) by starting an indented new line.
 That section should contain two properties:
   - discriminator: A string that specifies what the oneof discriminator should be.
-The discriminator specifies which option was outputted.
+The discriminator specifies which option was emitted.
   - options: A YAML section (map) that contains all options.
 The keys are the discriminator values, and the values should be valid expressions.

 Example: